 Apprenticeships combine work and training to offer a programme, which includes:

-The Apprenticeships form a key part of work based learning, which leads to a framework of qualifications.
+The Apprenticeships form a key part of work based learning.
 Quite simply, they are a partnership between the learner, learning provider and the employer.
 Apprenticeships are available to learners of all ages ranging from school and college leavers (sixteen to eighteen years of age) to the Adult Apprenticeship (19 years of age plus)